36. The Fall of General Iroh

 Air whizzed past them as Appa arrived, accompanied by Momo, who flew over to sit on Katara's shoulder.

-"Appa!"
-Katara greeted.
-"It's so good to see you.
-Now, we have to find Aang."
+"Appa," Katara greeted.
+"We have to find Aang."

-Although Katara had never been quite as convinced as Aang that the bison understood speech, on that moment, she could have sworn the animal caught on right away.
+Katara had never been quite convinced that the bison understood speech, but on that moment, she could have sworn the animal knew what was going on.

-Jee wasn't sure how long he had been sitting on the flagship's lower deck.
+Jee wasn't sure how long he'd been sitting on the lower deck.
 Long enough to feel chilled to the bone despite his winter attire.